 By Boyce Thompson

 Every house needs a strong foundation.
-But the ideal foundation for your home differs by soil type, lot slope, house style, and climate.
+But the ideal foundation plans for your home differs by soil type, lot slope, house style, and climate.
 Because house plans are often available with foundation options, it’s a good idea to know whether you are doing a slab, crawlspace, or basement before you buy.
-That way you can avoid paying for modifications (though the Houseplans modification service makes almost any kind of change possible.
-Not sure?
-Call 1-800-913-2350 to talk with a house plans expert).

 Your building lot may present special challenges.
-Unless you are certain of the soil conditions, you may want to hire an engineering company to drill test holes in the ground to determine the type of soil at different depths, its moisture content, and its compaction.
+Unless you are certain of the soil conditions, you may want to hire an engineering company to drill test holes in the ground to determine the type of soil at different depths, its moisture content, and its compaction (take a look at this land development checklist from NAHB).
 The test may turn up clay or sandy soil, bedrock deep underground, or a high water table, findings that influence the type of foundation that is right for your home.
 Here are the strengths and limitations of the three basic options.

 Concrete slabs, the least-expensive option, are also the most common; they are found on slightly more than half of new homes built today.
 That’s because they are easy to build and require minimal excavation.
 Slabs are the foundation of choice in warm climates where frost isn’t an issue – they dominate new construction in the South.
 They may not be the best choice in colder climates.
 When the ground freezes and thaws through the seasons, it may cause the slab to crack and shift.